Republic Services (NYSE:RSG) Releases FY 2022 Earnings Guidance

 Republic Services Increases Dividend

-A number of large investors have recently modified their holdings of RSG.
-First Commonwealth Financial Corp PA boosted its position in shares of Republic Services by 2.4% during the 1st quarter.
-First Commonwealth Financial Corp PA now owns 3,605 shares of the business services provider’s stock worth $478,000 after acquiring an additional 85 shares in the last quarter.
-Neuberger Berman Group LLC raised its position in Republic Services by 1.1% in the 1st quarter.
-Neuberger Berman Group LLC now owns 9,787 shares of the business services provider’s stock worth $1,297,000 after buying an additional 106 shares during the last quarter.
-First Republic Investment Management Inc. lifted its holdings in shares of Republic Services by 0.5% during the first quarter.
-First Republic Investment Management Inc. now owns 23,752 shares of the business services provider’s stock worth $3,147,000 after purchasing an additional 120 shares during the period.
-Moors & Cabot Inc. boosted its position in shares of Republic Services by 2.9% in the 1st quarter.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in RSG.
+D.A.
+Davidson & CO. bought a new stake in Republic Services during the 1st quarter worth about $203,000.
+Synovus Financial Corp raised its holdings in shares of Republic Services by 1.9% in the 1st quarter.
+Synovus Financial Corp now owns 14,255 shares of the business services provider’s stock valued at $1,890,000 after purchasing an additional 260 shares during the period.
+Vontobel Holding Ltd. raised its holdings in shares of Republic Services by 34.6% in the 1st quarter.
+Vontobel Holding Ltd. now owns 3,885 shares of the business services provider’s stock valued at $523,000 after purchasing an additional 998 shares during the period.
+Blair William & Co.
+IL raised its holdings in shares of Republic Services by 1.6% in the 1st quarter.
+Blair William & Co.
+IL now owns 31,162 shares of the business services provider’s stock valued at $4,129,000 after purchasing an additional 495 shares during the period.
+Finally, Moors & Cabot Inc. raised its holdings in shares of Republic Services by 2.9% in the 1st quarter.
 Moors & Cabot Inc. now owns 6,726 shares of the business services provider’s stock valued at $891,000 after purchasing an additional 187 shares during the period.
-Finally, Nelson Van Denburg & Campbell Wealth Management Group LLC boosted its stake in Republic Services by 8.8% in the first quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 2,706 shares of the business services provider’s stock valued at $358,000 after acquiring an additional 220 shares during the period.
-92.80% of the stock is currently owned by institutional investors and hedge funds.
+92.80% of the stock is owned by institutional investors and hedge funds.

 About Republic Services